Craig Wolfley

-Craig Alan Wolfley (born May 19, 1958) is a former football player and current color analyst for the Pittsburgh Steelers.
-Along with former teammate Max Starks, he hosts a show on 970 ESPN.
+Craig Alan Wolfley (May 19, 1958 – March 10, 2025) was an American professional football player and color analyst for the Pittsburgh Steelers of the National Football League (NFL).
+He played in the NFL as an offensive lineman, spending most of his career with the Steelers before finishing with the Minnesota Vikings.
+Along with fellow Steeler Tunch Ilkin and later Max Starks, he hosted a show, In the Locker Room, on WBGG.

 College career

 Wolfley attended Syracuse University from 1976 to 1979.
 He was a four-year letter winner as an offensive lineman.
 In 1999, Wolfley was named to the Syracuse University Football All Century team.

 Professional career

 A fifth round NFL draft pick, he played offensive guard and offensive tackle for the Pittsburgh Steelers from 1980 to 1989.
 He ended his career with the Minnesota Vikings from 1990 to 1991.
 Wolfley started 104 games, the majority at left guard.

+Broadcasting career

+Following his retirement, Wolfley began a broadcasting career with the Steelers on the Pittsburgh Steelers Radio Network.
+Wolfley served as a sideline reporter from 2002 to 2020, calling the Steelers' most recent Super Bowl victories in Super Bowl XL and Super Bowl XLIII.
+In addition, he hosted a daily radio show, In The Locker Room with Tunch and Wolf, on WBGG with his Steelers teammate and longtime friend Tunch Ilkin.

+Following Ilkin's death in 2021, Wolfley replaced him as the team's color commentator on radio broadcasts.
+Former Steeler Max Starks replaced Ilkin on Wolfley's daily show in 2021, and Steelers current play-by play announcer Rob King replaced Wolfley in 2025 after Wolfley's death.

 Other sports

 In addition to football, Wolfley competed in weight lifting, boxing, sumo wrestling and martial arts.
 In 1981, he placed fifth in the World's Strongest Man competition.
 In 2002, Wolfley lost a four-round boxing match to Butterbean.
-He also holds a black belt in jiu jitsu.
+He also held a black belt in jiu jitsu.